dancenguyen/humanitarian-tweet-classification/README.md

 ## Data Preprocessing:
 - For SVM and LR:
-	- Stripping stopwords and punctuations.
+	- Stripping stopwords, punctuations, and hashtag symbol.
 Negation words ("no", "not") are kept
 	- TF-IDF with parameters: ngram_range= (1, 2), sublinear_tf= True
 - For BERTweet:
-	- The text are kept intact without preprocessing, keeping as much information as possible.
+	- The text are normalised using [BERTweet's normalizer](https://github.com/VinAIResearch/BERTweet#-normalize-raw-input-tweets).
+This makes the texts consistent with BERTweet's tokenization.
+These changes are purely syntactic and preserve all original meanings.
+For example: "cannot" into "can not", and "…" into "..."
 ## Evaluation metrics:
 Macro f1-score was used as the main evaluation metrics as we have 10 different classes with extreme class imbalance.
 For underperforming classes, their individual f1-score are examined more closely.
 ## Baseline modelling: